hawks-vision/InstaTree_OSINT/README.md

 # Installation
-1.clone the repo using git clone.
+1.clone the repo using git clone.<br>
 2.install the requirements from the requirements.txt file using <b>pip install -r requirements.txt</b>